my life 4 jesus.co.za

 Jesus was petitioning His Father in the Syrian language on the cross.
 Jesus was not, as most Charismatic Christians believe, “speaking in tongues” on the cross.
 “For he who speaks in [an unknown or angelic] tongue does not speak to men but to God, for no one understands him, as he speaks mysteries in the spirit,” (1 Cor.
 14:2; 15:1; 13:1a.)

-Tragically, even Christian scholars try to diminish either Jesus’ complete humanity or Jesus’ complete Divinity – while others such as the Seventh Day Adventists try to make Him into a half-man-half-angelical being of some kind.
+Tragically, even Christian scholars try to diminish either Jesus’ complete humanity or Jesus’ complete Divinity – while others such as the Seventh Day Adventists and Jehovah’s Witnesses try to make Him into a half-man-half-angelical being of some kind.
 The entire context of Biblical Scripture in both the Old and New Testaments makes it plain that the man Jesus Christ was completely God in the fullness of human ‘flesh,’ (Col. 2:9.)